dmlc/xgboost/doc/treemethod.rst

 Exact means XGBoost considers all candidates from data for tree splitting, but underlying the objective is still interpreted as a Taylor expansion.

-1. ``exact``: Vanilla tree boosting tree algorithm described in `reference paper
+1. ``exact``: Vanilla gradient boosting tree algorithm described in `reference paper
    <http://arxiv.org/abs/1603.02754>`_.
 During each split finding procedure, it iterates
-   over every entry of input data.
+   over all entries of input data.
 It's more accurate (among other greedy methods) but slow in computation performance.
 Also it doesn't support distributed training as XGBoost employs row spliting data distribution while ``exact`` tree method works on a sorted column format.
 This tree method can be used with parameter ``tree_method`` set